mspear299/python-math-game/README.md

 How to Play

+The purpose of this game is to solve math equations.
-Each question right gives you a point, while a wrong one ends the game.
-If you get a question wrong, 'EEE' will be produced along with the question being asked again.
+Each question answered correctly gives you a point while answering wrongly ends the game If you get a question wrong, 'EEE' will be produced along with the question being asked again.
-You have three chances to answer correctly before the answer is produced and the game ends Your score is how many questions you can answer correctly in a row
+You have three chances to answer correctly before the answer is produced and the game ends.
+Your score is how many questions you can answer correctly in a row before ending the game.

-Note: for division, answers are rounded to the nearest whole (no decimals)
+Note: for division, answers are supposed to be rounded to the nearest whole (no decimals).